 Applies to trovafloxacin: oral tablet

-Along with its needed effects, trovafloxacin (the active ingredient contained in Trovan) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, trovafloxacin (the active ingredient contained in Trovan) may cause unwanted side effects that require medical attention.

 Note: Some of the above side effects may also occur up to several weeks after you Stop taking trovafloxacin.